WASlab/ToSSim/Simulation/tools/info.md

 Every tool is guaranteed to have two things a name and a class.
 A class defines the way that the tool behaves in the environment, "environment_static" means that when the agent invokes a tool it becomes a persistent observation currently thinking about the other types and why not to name them dynamic all the currently defined tools are environment static
-The WIki page can be found at https://town-of-salem.fandom.com/wiki

 ### Tool Metadata Essentials